MitoSegNet/MitoS-segmentation-tool/README.md

-# MitoSegNet Documentation
+# MitoSegNet segmentation tool documentation

 ---

-### The MitoSegNet an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.
+### The MitoSegNet segmentation tool an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.

 ---

-## Before running the MitoSegNet
+## Before running the MitoSegNet segmentation tool

 If you have a CUDA-capable GPU (all Nvidia GPUs from the G8x series onwards, including GeForce, Quadro and Tesla), then you will need to download the GPU-enabled version of the MitoSegNet.
 You will furthermore have to download and install CUDA 10.0 and cuDNN 7.6.1.